-Dutch auctions reign as players compete to be first or second in categories like shipping, domestic (in Holland) districts and foreign districts.
-The mechanical clock adds a nice psychological element to the game -- don't bid too early.
+Dutch auctions reign as players are transported to 1600 to compete in categories like shipping, warehouses, and foreign and domestic trade.
+The mechanical clock adds a nice psychological element to the game - don't bid too early.

 07 of 10

 For 3 to 4 players, ages 14 and up.
 Designed by Martin Wallace, published by Warfrog / Eagle Games.